Healthdirect Free Australian health advice you can count on.

 • If it's an emergency, call triple zero (000) for an ambulance.

-• If your problem is a suspected overdose or poisoning, call the Poisons Information Centre on 13 11 26 (24 hours a day).
+• For suspected overdosing or poisoning, call the Poisons Information Centre on 13 11 26.

-• You can also report a problem directly to the TGA yourself.
-The TGA is the organisation responsible for regulating medicines in Australia.
+• You can also report a problem directly to the TGA, which regulates medicines in Australia.

-Can I report problems with a medicine to my healthcare provider?
+Can I report a problem with a medicine to my healthcare provider?

-Your doctor or pharmacist should report the problem to the TGA.
-When they report the problem, your personal information will remain confidential, and your privacy will be respected.
+Your doctor or pharmacist can report the problem to the TGA for you.
+Your personal information will stay confidential and your privacy will be respected.

-The TGA monitors the safety of medicines, including any adverse events that a medicine may cause.
-The TGA can then ensure that this information is available to healthcare professionals and people who take the medicine.
+You can report a problem with a medicine directly to the TGA.
+They monitor the safety of medicines, including adverse events.
+The TGA can then ensure this information is available to healthcare professionals and people who take the medicine.

 • pharmaceutical companies who make and sell the medicine